Around the Bay Touring Route

 Turn north back along the coast to Rosebud and from there cross over to the other side of the peninsula, arriving at Cape Schanck.
 Follow the boardwalks and take in stunning views of the wild surf of Bass Strait.
 If you've got some extra time, go on a guided tour of the historic Cape Schanck Lighthouse.

 Continue along the Westernport Bay side of the peninsula to the nineteenth-century fishing hamlet of Flinders.
-Have a surf or take the kids to the beach, have lunch in style, and then hit the boutiques for great antique and curio shopping.
+Have a surf or take the kids to the beach, have lunch in style, and then hit the village stores for great boutique shopping.
 Make time for a round of golf at the scenic Flinders Golf course overlooking Bass Strait.

 Travel inland towards Arthurs Seat with its exceptional views extending from the bay to the city.
 Drive through Red Hill, Merricks and Main Ridge stopping for lunch and cellar doors tastings.
-Stock up on seasonal organic fruit and vegetables at farm gates across the region, or pop by the famous Red Hill market on the first Saturday of the month.
+Stock up on seasonal organic fruit and vegetables at farm gates across the region, or pop by the famous Red Hill market on the first Saturday of the month (September to May).

 After exploring Red Hill return to the beach road and amble back to Melbourne taking in the coastal scenery along the way.
 Cruise through Mornington and have a coffee overlooking the yachts bobbing in the harbour and the colourful beach boxes lining the sand.